How much do I need to retire?

 Can I get ill-health retirement?

-It may be possible to retire early, if your scheme rules and trustee board allow this.
+It may be possible to retire early on the grounds of ill-health.
 You can contact us here, if you believe that you are eligible.

 Can I postpone my pension?

 You may be able to delay taking your pension.
-In some cases, it may result in an increase in your monthly payments.
+This could result in an increase in your monthly pension payments when these are taken.